ibexa/documentation-developer/docs/cookbook/creating_custom_notifications_for_flex_workflow.md

             /**
              * This will add a message creator to the `notificationIndicatorView`.
-             * In the public method `addNotificationMessageCreator` we have to provide:
+             * In the public method `addNotificationMessageCreator` you have to provide:
              * 1. The notification type.
              * 2. The callback to be invoked to create the message in the notification bar.
              */

            notificationIndicatorView.addNotificationMessageCreator('myNotificationType',
  this._createNotificationMessage.bind(this));